 You can take steps to help your loved one, your family, and yourself.
 The Helpline is here to give you information, support, and hope.

-MAR NOW is a service of the Illinois Department of Human Services Division of Substance Use Prevention and Recovery, in collaboration with the Illinois Helpline, the only statewide, public resource for finding substance use treatment, recover, and harm reduction services in Illinois.
+MAR NOW is a service of the Illinois Helpline (funded by IDHS/SUPR), the only statewide, public resource for finding substance use treatment, recovery, and harm reduction services in Illinois.
 Trained Helpline Specialists answer questions, provide support, and guide callers to the service options best for them.

 Helpline services are free, confidential, and available 24 hours a day, 7 days a week.